It might lack the overall cachet of Netflix and Amazon Prime, but Now TV is a streaming service worth shouting about.

 What elevates this beyond your typical steamy thriller is its structure: The Affair is told through multiple characters’ points of view, which differ in slight but significant ways.
 The effect is to make you question what you think you know.

 Throw in stellar performances by Dominic West and Ruth Wilson and this becomes an utterly riveting watch.
-But don’t worry, you have four whole seasons to plough through before withdrawal sets in.
+But don’t worry, you have five whole seasons to plough through before withdrawal sets in.

 Sky’s flashy new in-house series for 2018, set during AD 43’s Roman invasion of Britain, is a weird, wonderful and over the top trip into ancient history.